Skip to content

 Key Takeaways

-• World Heart Day is observed on 29 September every year.
+• World Heart Day is observed every year on 29 September.

-• Small daily choices—movement, food, sleep, stress control—reduce risk over time.
+• Small daily choices like movement, better food, sleep, and stress control can lower heart risk over time.

-• Recognizing warning signs and acting early can save lives.
+• Recognizing warning signs early and acting quickly can save lives.

 World Heart Day 2025 Theme